Purmerend: 21st century

-After 400 years Purmerenders saw the last cattle auction at the original location in downtown Purmerend in 2008.
-The auction was moved to the "Baanstee Oost" industrial area, in the north side of Purmerend.
-This was decided for various reasons: freeing up downtown traffic congestion, allowing for more parking area downtown, more room for auction grounds and ease of moving trucks around at the new site.
+After 400 years in a location in central Purmerender, in 2008 the cattle market was moved to the "Baanstee Oost" industrial area, on the north side of Purmerend.
+This was done for various reasons, including reduced traffic congestion and more parking space in the city centre, as well as more room for auction grounds and ease of moving trucks at the new site.

 Geography and climate

 Geography

 Purmerend lies on a swampy and watery area known as Waterland.
-When the first settlers began cultivating the land, consisting mostly of turf (veen), they dug ditches that run parallel to each other to drain excess water.
-As a side effect of this process the land began to sink.
+When the first settlers began cultivating the land, it consisted mostly of turf (veen), they dug ditches that run parallel to each other to drain excess water.
+As a side effect of this process, the land began to sink.
 This resulted in a never-ending battle against the water, and made agriculture near impossible at the time.
 It also meant that any structure needed to be built on an artificial Terp or natural hill.
-The former being true for Purmerend which was built on the bank of the river De Where, that linked the former Beemster and Purmer lakes.
+This applied to Purmerend which was built on the bank of the river De Where, that linked the former Beemster and Purmer lakes.